IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Thus, because Christian morality leaves animals out of account ... they are at once outlawed in philosophical morals; they are mere "things," mere means to any ends whatsoever.
 They can therefore be used for vivisection, hunting, coursing, bullfights, and horse racing, and can be whipped to death as they struggle along with heavy carts of stone.
 Shame on such a morality that is worthy of pariahs, chandalas, and mlechchhas, and that fails to recognize the eternal essence that exists in every living thing ....”

+>“The greatest benefit conferred by the railways is that they spare millions of draught-horses their miserable existences.”

+>“Compassion for animals is intimately associated with goodness of character, and it may be confidently asserted that he who is cruel to living creatures cannot be a good man.”

+>“The assumption that animals are without rights and the illusion that our treatment of them has no moral significance is a positively outrageous example of Western crudity and barbarity.
+Universal compassion is the only guarantee of morality.”

 ― <a href="https://en.wikipedia.org/wiki/Arthur_Schopenhauer" target="_blank">Arthur Schopenhauer</a>

 >“In order to seek truth, it is necessary once in the course of our life, to **doubt**, as far as possible, of **all things**.”